Lee's Discount Liquor

 Lee's Discount Liquor is a chain of liquor stores in Nevada.
 It was founded by Hae Un Lee in 1981, and is the largest liquor retailer in the state, with 22 locations as of 2017.
 Besides the Las Vegas Valley and Reno, the company also has stores in Mesquite and West Wendover, two locations that are popular with residents of nearby Utah, where alcohol laws are more strict.
-The company is known for its humorous advertising, which often featured Hae Un Lee and his son Kenny Lee, who respectively served as chief executive officer and president for the company.
-Hae Un Lee died of pancreatic cancer in 2021, and Kenny Lee took over as CEO, serving until his death in a car crash less than three months later.
+The company is known for its humorous advertising, which often featured Hae Un Lee and his son Kenny Lee, who respectively are chief executive officer and president for the company.
+Hae Un Lee died of pancreatic cancer in 2021, and Kenny Lee took over as CEO, until his death in a car crash less than three months later.

 History

 Early years

 Lee's Discount Liquor was founded by Hae Un Lee, who immigrated to the United States from South Korea in 1980.
 Lee received a loan from a relative and used it to help finance a Las Vegas liquor store business, which he opened in 1981.
 With $100,000, Lee opened the 1200 sqft store, Plaza Liquor, on the corner of Spring Mountain Road and Jones Boulevard.
 Lee later changed the name to A Plaza Liquor so it would be listed first in the local phone book.
 When Lee extended the name to A Plaza Liquor Barn, a California chain with a similar name threatened to sue him, ultimately leading to the name Lee's Discount Liquor.
 Lee operated one of the few standalone liquor stores in Las Vegas, where most packaged alcohol was sold in supermarkets.

 Lee had gotten the idea to open a liquor store after buying a bottle of Scotch whiskey in Las Vegas.
 At the time, Lee did not know how to speak English, and the cashier did not say anything to him when he purchased the whiskey.
 Lee later said, "I went to buy a bottle of Johnny Walker Black Label, and the (sales clerk) said nothing to me.
 I spoke zero (English).
 So (I decided) 'This is my business.'"
 Lee soon realized through experience that there would be customers who ask him questions about the alcohol products.
 He had difficulty helping such customers to locate specific products in the store, although he worked to improve his English, as well as his knowledge about the liquor business.